Windsworth Old Coach House

 This is a quiet and secluded part of Cornwall; a couple of miles in one direction is the small holiday spot of Seaton / Downderry, and in the other direction is Looe.
 The beach is directly accessible from the house – it’s a 15-minute walk down a steep path through woodlands, ending up in a scree-run / slide with a rope to cling on to – so be prepared!

 The South West Coast Path runs through our land and extends for over 600 miles.
 Nearby is our labyrinth which is about 200 yards from the house on the old coast path and definitely worth a visit.
-Next door is a monkey sanctuary which rescues monkeys from the pet trade.
-The nearest beach (apart from the one on site) is at Millendreath (a 20-minute walk along the coast path) which has an excellent bistro and bar, and where you can rent paddleboards and kayaks.
+The nearest beach (apart from our own) is at Millendreath (a 20-minute walk along the coast path) which has a bistro and bar, and where you can rent paddleboards and kayaks.